 Collin County Health Care Services launched a website where residents can sign up for a vaccine waitlist if they are in groups for Phase 1A, 1B or 1C.

 The county stopped accepting more patients for the Collin County COVID-19 waitlist in February, however, there are other providers in the county like the city of Frisco, McKinney, Baylor Scott & White and others.

 Most private health care providers, like pharmacies, hospitals, physicians, maintain their own vaccine waitlists separate from the Collin County Health Care Services waitlist.

 The county’s mass vaccination clinics will be drive-thru by appointment only, which will be verified through a confirmation email or text.
 The county has been praised for the smooth and efficient operations at the Texas Motor Speedway.

 City of Allen - Fire Department

 The City of Allen was allocated vaccines from the Collin County health department.
 Allen is distributing the vaccine through Allen Fire-Rescue, which is designated as a state distribution hub.
-Their drive-thru vaccine site is at Eagle Stadium by appointment only.

 Once you sign up, you can make an appointment when you receive an email notification.
 Online appointments are required and no vaccines will be given without an appointment.

 John Peter Smith Hospital in Fort Worth has started administering vaccines to their patients, JPS vendors and employee family members living in the employee's household who are either at least 65 years old or are 18 years old with a chronic medical condition.

 Here’s where you can sign up through MyChart or you can call 817-702-1100.